LongyuZhang/open-liberty-checkpoint-image/README.md

 ```

 ## Simple Example
-The [pingperf](examples/pingperf) directory contains a very simple REST application called pingperf along with the necessary `Dockerfile` to containerize the application.
-It also contains a simple script `build-app.sh` that performs the steps above to build a `pingperf-checkpoint` image.
+The [rest-intro](examples/rest-intro) directory contains a very simple REST application called rest-intro along with the necessary `Dockerfile` to containerize the application.
+It also contains a simple script `build-app.sh` that performs the steps above to build a `rest-intro-checkpoint` image.
 It also contains a simple `run-app.sh` script for restoring the application process in-container.

+The source for this example was taken from the Open Liberty guide [Creating a RESTful web service](https://openliberty.io/guides/rest-intro.html).